 But Bitcon’s price barely reacted or acknowledged these dramatic stories.
 And then this morning, excitement about another Nasdaq-listed technology company (Square Inc) buying Bitcon’s for its corporate treasury seemed to push Bitcoin’s price above $11,000.

-So should speculators run for the hills?
+So should speculators run for the hills (to hid from regulators)?
 Or rejoice in the impressive strength of Bitcoin’s price?
 Perhaps both!
 So you’re welcome to stretch out in your luxury underground bunker (in the safety of your home) and enjoy our new edition:

 BitMEX vs The World